manifold-lang/pymanifold/README.md

 This project is still in development, features that need to be added are:

+* Add ability to specify liquid flowing into port by name and have the function fill in the parameters (density and viscosity) with values for that liquid to be more user friendly
+* Create get and set methods for the node and channel parameters to standardize manipulating them
+  * Also consider for get methods what to return when the value is defined by the user and when its not
 * Add an elecrophoretic cross as a new node type with voltages at two ends and pressure driven flow on the other two short ends.
 Steps:
   * Create a new translate method named translate_ep_cross